jupyter/jupyter_client/docs/kernels.rst

 At kernel startup, Jupyter passes the kernel a connection file.
 This specifies how to set up communications with the frontend.

-There are two options for writing a kernel:
+There are three options for writing a kernel:

 1. You can reuse the IPython kernel machinery to handle the communications, and just describe how to execute your code.
 This is much simpler if the target